llGaetanll/nvim-lite/README.md

 - [x] Configure file management keybinds in Telescope file browser
 - [x] Document theming.
 Base16 is still young, but quite powerful already.
 - [x] Telescope file finder opens the file in Diffview if it's open over it
-- [ ] Put **all** keybinds in keybinds file, and export them to the right places
+- [x] Put **all** keybinds in keybinds file, and export them to the right places
-- [ ] Add commit/pull/push support from inside nvim?
-Currently using Diffview &
-      Gitsigns, can't find a good plugin just for this.
 - [x] Format typescript files
 - [x] Telescope files finder prevents us from closing nvim if it's the only item
 - [x] Indents don't adapt to the theme's colors
 - [x] Indent can be guessed wrong when creating a new file.
+- [x] Disable "open in new tab" keybind in Telescope
+- [ ] Add commit/pull/push support from inside nvim?
+Currently using Diffview &
+      Gitsigns, can't find a good plugin just for this.
 - [ ] Custom colorschemes are great, but some colors need to be consistent across themes (i.e. red for errors/diffremove, orange for warnings/diffchange, green for diffadd etc..)
 This is a bigger issue and